Guildford's heritage is important.

 Currently, only development applications for properties listed in the State Heritage Register are referred to the Heritage Council for advice/recommendation.
 However, the proposed listing of Guildford Historic Town will result in all development applications within the town being referred to the Heritage Council.

 Heritage Council advice would be provided to the City on the heritage aspects of a planning proposal related to the State heritage values of Guildford.
 As Guildford Historic Town would be included on the Register for its values as a precinct, the Heritage Council’s advice relating to properties which are not individually registered will relate more to the impact the proposed works would have on the overall values of the area, and less on the impact on individual elements, details or interior spaces.

 Referrals to the Heritage Council are usually handled within the City’s normal planning time-frames so there would be no delay overall in decision making for development applications.

 The Heritage Council has recommended the City engage an appropriately qualified staff member, so that the Heritage Council can decide to delegate responsibility for providing statutory advice on routine matters to such an officer.
 Funding for the staff resource would need to be considered as part of future budget considerations.

 The City’s Conservation Precinct Policy for Guildford will continue to guide any proposed development or changes within the precinct if Guildford is added to the State Register.

-Results from the survey will be presented to the City of Swan Council and made publicly available on the City’s website in early 2018.
+Results from the public survey will be presented to the City of Swan Council and made publicly available on the City’s website in early 2018.